ja-cop/jA_cOp_Tools/README.md

 Same as above, but locked groups are preserved even when they are empty.

+# Delete Empty Shape Keys

+Location: `Object > Delete Empty Shape Keys`

+Delete empty shape keys on all selected mesh objects.
+A shape key is considered to be "empty" when all vertices are within the provided `threshold` distance (default: `0.0001`) of the shape key's relative key (e.g. `Basis`).
+Useful for cleaning up shape keys after deleting geometry or splitting meshes.
+For convenience, there is also an option to ignore muted shape keys.

 # Warn on editing shape key

 Location: this addon's preferences